When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Classical simulation of noisy bosonic circuits

 Expressing the noisy circuit layers in terms of the linear maps $\mathcal{A}_j$ is particularly convenient for classical simulation.
-As shown in Section\ \ref{sec:unbiased-oracles}, these maps can be modeled by unbiased Monte Carlo estimators, which form the basis of the following technical result:
+As shown in Lemmas \ref{lem:oracleAj} and \ref{lem:oracleA1} of Section \ref{sec:unbiased-oracles}, these maps can be modeled by unbiased Monte Carlo estimators, which form the basis of the following technical result: